lstritz/Carbon-Footprint-Calculator/README.md

 # pytests
 ![alt text](pytests_passed.jpg)

-In the pucture above we can see that the pytests did run correctly and none of the functions did not fail.
+In the picture above we can see that the pytests did run correctly and none of the functions did not fail.
 What is important to mention is that function carbon is a user input function.
 What follows with that is that is that the test_carbon will only work if after running the test we will insert verules: plane, 2, World.
 In any other case that test will fail unless we modify the test function each time.